Max12121/Vision/README.md

 ```

 ### What happens inside
-A brief summary of what happens when you cast Vision.
+A representation of what happens when you cast Vision.
 <p align="center">
     <img src="images/io.png" alt="" width="95%">
 </p>